 Privately owned carrier Sky Aviation is waiting until Indonesian authorities issue their final report into the cause of May 9’s Sukhoi SuperJet crash before deciding if it will take delivery of the aircraft.
 Fourteen of those who died in the crash were from the Indonesian carrier, says Chairman Yusuf Ardhi, who describes the accident as “one of the worst experiences in my life.”
 The aircraft maker conducted two demonstration flights that day.
 The earlier demonstration flight returned ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Indonesia's Sky Aviation Waiting For SuperJet Accident Report".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Indonesia's Sky Aviation Waiting For SuperJet Accident Report".

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.